|UIC Barcelona||Sant Pau Art Nouveau Site||Various locations|

 FIELDTRIP 02: Barcelona Community-led Initiatives for sustainability transitions

-Barcelona tension among being a tourist destination, becoming a global city and locals’ needs is expressed also through a variety of community led initiatives, from community gardens, to occupying empty houses within the city centre, co-management of public spaces and co-housing experiments.
-This field visit will explore those aspects of community resilience for a more liveable and sustainable city.
-More details coming soon.
+Barcelona tension among being a tourist destination, becoming a global city and locals’ needs is expressed also through a variety of community led initiatives, from community gardens, to occupying empty houses within the city centre, co-management of public spaces and co-housing experiments, social currencies and much more.
+This field visit will explore different aspects of community resilience for a more liveable and sustainable city in the vibrant neighborhood fo Sants.

 During the conference days there will be side events related to the topics of the congress.
 These events are not organised by the conference organisers so registration is made through specific links available below.